 Throughout the last several months, employees have experienced higher levels of stress.
 They’re worried about finances, the state of the economy, the health and well-being of family members, and much more.
-Government lockdowns, income instability, and remote work has only heightened stress levels over the last months.
+Government lockdowns, income instability, and remote work has only heightened stress levels over the last months, according to SHRM.

 Track absences in real-time: Despite efforts to support the workforce with community resources, flexible pay solutions, and holistic benefits offerings, there will likely still be unplanned absences.
 Managers can track absences in real-time to respond more immediately to any issues.
 The insights from real-time data also help managers have more informed conversations with employees that will help address and improve their performance.